Across Time and (Product) Space: A Capability-Centric Model of Relatedness and Economic Complexity: Additional results for Section 5: Modeling the Product Space

-The following present Test 2: the use of a Beta distribution to introduce heterogeneity between capabilities in the same block, using data from 2005 and $\kappa = 1000$ (equal to the number of products).
-This essentially serves as an introduction of random noise into the Capability Space; given these conditions, we note that the Beta distribution provides a better fit for the centrality distribution than the constant block matrix and is just as effective at reproducing the other properties below.
+The following present Test 2: the use of a Beta distribution, and Test 3: varying the number of GMM components, using data from 2005 and $\kappa = 1000$ (equal to the number of products). \\

+The Beta distribution essentially serves as an introduction of random noise into the Capability Space; given these conditions, we note that the Beta distribution provides a better fit for the centrality distribution than the constant block matrix and is just as effective at reproducing the other properties below.
 Curiously, we note that this goodness-of-fit is not particularly sensitive to $\kappa$; this may suggest that the topology of the Product Space does not necessarily depend on the individual differences between capabilities as much as it depends on the broader community structure of capabilities, as suggested by the block matrix model.

-(*The null hypothesis that the simulated and empirical distributions are identical cannot be rejected at the 5\% significance level (D < 0.061).) \\

-Without altering the other parameters, we present the following results for different values of $\kappa$ ($200, 400, 600$ and $800$, with $1000$ being the default value used in the main paper).
-No real trend was detected; note that the model carries an inherent amount of randomness and thus produces results with some variability. \\
+The table below provides an overview of the tuned parameters for both the Beta distribution and for different GMM components; parameters are kept the same for all tests involving the Beta distribution (though $\kappa$ varies), and re-tuned for varying numbers of GMM components.
+For varying GMM components, no other parameters are adjusted, except $C_c$ and $C_p$, the number of capabilities in each block; this is strictly done via $n \times C_c = n \times C_p = 200$ as in the original model with $n = 8, C_c = 25$.
+This will mean that the ratio between $C_c$ and the maximum number of capabilities a product can require will also be adjusted. \\